Thyroid Lumps & Neck Nodules

 Notably, thyroid nodules can vary greatly in size and nature.
 They may be solid or filled with fluid (cystic), and they can occur singly or as multiple nodules within the gland, known as multinodular goitre.
 Common types of thyroid nodules include:

-• Colloid nodules: The most common type of nodules that is due to benign buildups of thyroid cells.
+• Colloid nodules: The most common type of nodules is due to benign buildups of thyroid cells.

 • Thyroid cysts: Fluid-filled sacs inside the thyroid gland that can be either entirely fluid-filled or have solid components.
 They are rarely cancerous.